suziexi/frameblends.github.io/README.md

 - Begin building an entry for Techne Public Site on Google Sites
 - Work on the converting algorithm for human-in-the-loop methods
 - Organize the past blog reports, organize a quick index for all meeting slides and related papers.
 Please see the beginning of this page.

+#### Saturday
+- Work on the Frame Blends project entry on Techne Public Sites
+- Build the pipeline on HPC